-The Albuquerque Museum of Art and History, Public Library, Balloon Museum, Community Events Division, BioPark, and Explora are planning for various scenarios to deliver both digital and in person youth instructional programs, group programming, and events aligned with physical distancing guidelines.
+The Albuquerque Museum of Art and History, Public Library, Balloon Museum, Community Events Division, BioPark, and Explora are planning for various scenarios to deliver both digital and in person youth instructional programs, group programming, and events aligned with physical distancing guidelines, when required by the public health order.

 In addition to modified (size, location and structure) of in-person youth programs, the Cultural Services is creating "Summer Camp at Home" activity kits to be distributed once the APS school year ends.
 The kits will be created by the Albuquerque Museum, BioPark, and Balloon Museum.
 The Public Library is also planning a completely digital Summer Reading Program.
-As restrictions relax, the Cultural Services Department recommends utilizing the physical distancing formula established by CREI to determine the number of participants at each facility.
+As restrictions relax, the Arts and Culture Department recommends utilizing the physical distancing formula established by CREI to determine the number of participants at each facility.
 This formula would allow for the program to start conservatively, then ramp up participation as group size and physical distancing guidelines shift.